Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Numerical experiments

-(Regularized) Log-Sum-Exp: $f(x) = t \lse(\frac{C}{t} x + b) + \frac{\delta}{2} \| x\|^2$ where the matrix $C$ is comprised of $10$ centers uniformly chosen in $[-1, 1]^d$, the shift $b$ is a random $d$-dimensional gaussian, the temperature $t$ was fixed at $0.3$ and the regularizer $\delta = 0.001$.
+(i) Quadratic: $f(x) = \frac{1}{2} x^\top Q x + x^\top b$ where $Q = O^\top D O + 0.25 \Id$ where $O$ is a randomly chosen orthogonal matrix, $D$ is a random diagonal matrix whose entries are uniform in $[0,1]$ and $b$ is a random $d$-dimensional gaussian.
+This is a standard benchmark which simply aims at recovering a translation. (ii) Tensorized: $T_0(x) = x + (6 - \cos(6 \pi x) -0.2)^{-1}$ and $T(x) = \sum_{k=1}^d T_0(x_k)$.
+The map to learn is more complex but has a low dimensional structure as it pushes independently each directions. (iii) (Regularized) Log-Sum-Exp: $f(x) = t \lse(\frac{C}{t} x + b) +\delta q(x)$ where the matrix $C$ is comprised of $10$ centers uniformly chosen in $[-1, 1]^d$, the shift $b$ is a random $d$-dimensional gaussian, the temperature $t$ was fixed at $0.3$ and the regularizer $\delta = 0.001$.
 Note that any convex function can be approximated by such a Log-Sum-Exp \citep{Calafiore2020LogSumExpNN}.
 However, because of this parametric structure, we expect the Sinkhorn model to be favored.

-The training of the models, the semi-dual estimation and the error Monte-Carlo approximation\footnote{Concentrates in $O(\frac{1}{\sqrt{n}})$ toward the "true" error.} $e_{\hat{\mu}}(f_i) = \int \| \nabla f_i (x) - T_0(x)\|^2 \mathrm{d}\hat{\mu}(x)$ are done with 3 independent batches of size $n=1024$.
-Forty-eight combinations of hyperparameters were tested for the ICNN model, five for the Sinkhorn model and eleven for the SSNB model.
-More details on the hyperparameters and on the implementation are given in Appendix.
-For each experiment, the results were averaged on fifteen independent runs.
+The training of the models, the semi-dual estimation and the Monte-Carlo approximation of the error error\footnote{Concentrates in $O(\frac{1}{\sqrt{n}})$ toward the "true" error.} $e_{\hat{\mu}}(f_i) = \int \| \nabla f_i (x) - T_0(x)\|^2 \mathrm{d}\hat{\mu}(x)$ are done with 3 independent batches of size $n=1024$.
+For the computation of the semi-dual, we regularized with $+ \delta q$ the ICNN and Sinkhorn models taking $\delta = 1e-3$.
+Note that the errors are computed on the original potentials, $\textit{without}$ the regularization term.
+Forty-eight combinations of parameters were tested for the ICNN model, five for the Sinkhorn model and eleven for the SSNB model.
+More details on the parameters and on the implementation are given in Appendix.

+The results were averaged on fifteen independent runs and are reported on Table \ref{tab:synth_xp}.
+The parameters of each model are tuned with the semi-dual criterion .
+We denote $\theta_{i_0}$ the parameter that minimizes semi-dual and $\theta_{i_1}$ the parameter that minimizes the error $e_{\hat{\mu}}$.
+The numerator between brackets corresponds to the rank of the selected parameter with respect to the error $e_{\hat{\mu}}$; the closer to one the better.
+In particular, if $\theta_{i_0} = \theta_{i_1}$ we obtain the rank $1$.
+The denominator is number of parameters: for instance, we tested the Sinkhorn model with five different $\varepsilon$, hence the denominator is $5$.

+In the case of SSNB where the smoothness and strong convexity parameters are explicitly controlled, the best parameter is almost always chosen.
+In the case of the Sinkhorn model, the regularity decreases for small values of $\varepsilon$ yet the selected potential remains in the top $40\%$ for the Quadratic and Log-Sum-Exp experiments.
+Conversely, the regularity is not controlled in the ICNN model yet the selected parameters remains in the top-tier for the Quadratic and Log-Sum-Exp experiments; as for the Tensorised experiment, the best potential is almost always selected.